mudasar187/Todo-REST-API/README.md

 ## Endpoints

-### See all todos
+### See all Todos

+GET /todos

- Go to [http://localhost:3000/todos](http://localhost:3000/todos) in Chrome or enter the url in Postman or something similar
+Enter this url -> [http://localhost:3000/todos](http://localhost:3000/todos) in Chrome or enter it in Postman or something similar

-### Add a todo
+### Add a Todo

+POST /todos

-[Postman](https://www.getpostman.com/) or something similar to send a POST request to  [http://localhost:3000/todos](http://localhost:3000/todos)
+To add a todo enter this url -> [http://localhost:3000/todos](http://localhost:3000/todos) in [Postman](https://www.getpostman.com/) or something similar

-You need the header 'Content-Type: application/json'
+Set the header 'Content-Type: application/json'

 The body MUST contain:
 - text (String)